 So rather than try to make space on the floor, why not grow on the walls?
 You can make a wall-mounted spice rack using jars or repurpose an old shoe organizer as a hanging garden.
 Citrus fruit trees are also perfect for growing indoors and they make your apartment smell great.

 Host a garden party on your fire escape – Okay, so it won’t be your typical garden party with gazebos and fancy hats – but it is possible to bring a relaxed, outdoor vibe to a fire escape or roof deck near you.
 All you need to host your own classy afternoon party is a couple of these milk crate stools or a macramé lawn chair, a small BBQ, and plenty of refreshments!
+Looking for even more seating ideas for your garden party?
+You might want to consider investing in some outdoor counter stools to create a bar-style vibe.
+If you have enough space, you could always invest in some proper outdoor furniture to complete the look too, that way you’ll have somewhere comfortable for your guests to sit, and maybe a good size table to serve your food and drinks on.
+Take a look at teak garden furniture as it is durable, and might come in sizes that you can squeeze into a small space.

 Sign up for a farm share – To get that home grown feel in the city, why not join a CSA.
 Farm shares work with family farms to deliver organic and naturally-grown produce from a small local farm directly to your door.
 The shares allow you to become a “member” of the farm for a season.
 It’s great because as the harvest changes you get to discover plenty of new tastes and foods.